amr-abdelhamid/refbook/manuscript/main.md

 #### Module

-The *UML User Guide* provided a very brief and broad definition of what a module is.
-It is a *"software unit of storage and manipulation"*.
+The *UML Reference Manual* provided a very brief and broad definition of what a module is.
+It is a *"software unit of storage and manipulation"* [19, pp 334].

 To elaborate on this definition, a module is any logical grouping of cohesive code functions which provides access to these functions in a uniform manner.
 This can be as big as a sub-system, like an accounting or HR module, or as small as a class, like a calculator or an xml parser.